Silk Way Rally: 2021

 The 2021 Silk Way Rally was held but the Mongolian portion was cancelled due to COVID-19 and bubonic plague outbreaks in the country.

 2022

 The 2022 race was held in July solely in Russia and had limited overseas entrants due to sanctions imposed on the country relating to the Russian invasion of Ukraine.
 Luc Alphand, who was appointed SWR sports director in 2021, departed his post following the invasion.

 2023

 Like in 2022, the ongoing Russo-Ukrainian War meant foreign participants were limited to those from nearby and friendly countries like Belarus, China, and Turkmenistan.

 2024

 The race returned to a multinational event in 2024 with the return of Mongolia.
 China was originally included on the route as the final stretch, concluding in Khorgos, but was dropped as the region wanted to wait until it returned to pre-COVID-19 economic activity.

-In March, the Silk Way Rally Association partnered with Turkmenistan's sport committee to organise a rally raid in the country in September.
+In March, the Silk Way Rally Association partnered with Turkmenistan's sport committee to organise a rally raid in the country.
+The Turkmenistan Rally-Raid Championship debuted later that year.

+2025

+The 15th edition of the Silk Way Rally ran from 10 to 23 July 2025, from Irkutsk through Ulaanbaatar to Gorno-Altaysk, covering 4,811 km across Russia and Mongolia.

+The event was held across 2 countries (Russia and Mongolia), with participants from 15 nations, 101 entered crews totalling 905 people travelling in the rally caravan.
+The route spanned 4,811.6 km, including 2,402.3 km of special stages, with 179 accredited media representatives.